Arrive in Anchorage, Alaska

 Until the Final Payment due date, deposits are refundable except for a cancellation fee of $150 per person, which can be applied toward another tour if reserved within six months of the cancelled trip’s departure date.
 Cancellations are non-transferrable.
 No refunds are given after the Final Payment due date.

 You are visiting the northernmost coastal temperate rainforest in the world so expect some rain.
 That said, this time of the summer tends to have some of the driest weather.
-Daytime temperatures may be as high as 70°F, but 60’s°F are more typical with night temperatures in the 50’s°F. We may visit multiple tidewater glaciers where cool breezes descend from the glaciers, so be prepared with a hat and gloves.
-The Discovery loans you rubber boots and warm rubberized gloves for kayaking and glacier visits where it may be raining, and high-quality rain jackets and pants.
+Daytime temperatures are typically in the 60s°F, but may be as high as 70°F, with night temperatures in the 50s°F. You may visit multiple tidewater glaciers where cool breezes descend from the glaciers, so be prepared with a hat and gloves.
+The Discovery loans you rubber boots and warm rubberized gloves for kayaking and glacier visits where it may be raining, as well as high-quality rain jackets and pants.
 Bring sunscreen for those warm, sunny days.

 Airfare is not included in trip costs.
 Detailed logistical information and the contact information for our recommended flight-ticketing agent are included in the Trip Materials we will send you.

-Flights you (or a travel agent) book: Arrive in Anchorage, Alaska (ANC) by June 17.
-If you are arriving from our Denali Spring Wildlife and Wildflowers Safari, see Flights section in its itinerary for arrival information.
-Depart from Anchorage anytime on June 23.
-If you are continuing on our Coastal Brown Bears of Silver Salmon Creek, see Flights section in its itinerary for departure information.
+Flights you (or a travel agent) book: Arrive in Anchorage, Alaska (ANC) by June 21.
+If you are arriving from our Denali Spring Wildlife and Wildflowers tour, see Flights section in its itinerary for arrival information.
+Depart from Anchorage anytime on June 27.
+If you are continuing on our Coastal Brown Bears of Silver Salmon Creek tour, see Flights section in its itinerary for departure information.

 Don’t let a fear of seasickness scare you away!
 For all but the most sensitive, seasickness is rarely a problem in this region.
 It’s a good idea to bring medication if you get seasick or are unsure, but you may find that you do not need it after a couple days once you have your “sea legs.”
 Even those who have experienced seasickness reported that the incredible wildlife and overall experience were well worth the temporary discomfort.
 Read our suggestions for coping with seasickness at www.cheesemans.com/seasickness and contact us if you have any concerns.